 Frank Adoption Services is proud to act as one of the few Hague accredited agencies to offer a Universal Accreditation/Primary Adoption Service Provider program to families wishing to adopt from countries without well-established adoption programs.
 We work with Kelly Dempsey, PLLC, a highly experienced adoption attorney and would be happy to help you complete an international adoption where feasible.

-We are open to considering cases from around the globe; please contact email@example.com to talk further.
+We are open to considering cases from around the globe; please contact firstname.lastname@example.org to talk further.
+To see a list of countries where Frank Adoption Center has worked, click on the link below.